-Currently, the BoD consists of six members.
+In the reporting period, the BoD consists of six members.

 Board of Management: Tasks and Responsibilities

 The Board of Management (BoM) manages the daily operations of ERV Nordic and must ensure that the running of ERV Nordic is done in accordance with the articles of association, group guidelines, the directions given by the BoD and current legislation.